2 Functions of two variables

 (a) (b)

-What we have done is to slice the surface by planes parallel to the z y plane.
+What we have done is to slice the surface by planes parallel to the plane.
 Each slice intersects the surface in a curve.
 In this case we have not yet plotted enough curves to accurately visualise the surface so we need to draw other surface curves.

-Fix y at value y 0
+Fix at value

 Figure 5